Birding & Spring Nature

 As springtime awakens, Mohonk is the perfect place for bird watchers of all levels.

-Birding & Spring Nature program be led by Kurt Weiskotten, who has been the program leader since 1985.
+Birding & Spring Nature program is led by Kurt Weiskotten, who has been the program leader since 1985.

 Availability is limited.
 For reservations, please call .

-Meet the leaders and fellow participants on this casual search for the first birds of the weekend.
-An easy walk along carriage paths and through the woods to one of the best views at Mohonk.
+Meet the leaders and fellow participants on this casual search along the lake for the first birds of the weekend.
+An easy walk along carriage paths through the hemlock woods below Sky Top and back along the Mohonk Lake shoreline.

 Early Morning Bird Walks